 3. Students must also take 27 credits (nine courses) of Linguistics or related courses, chosen in consultation with the student's advisor and the Director of Graduate Studies.

 4. Students must also satisfy all the requirements for academic progress as specified in the academic progress policy guidelines found at

-No course can satisfy two requirements except that the three 800-level seminars can count toward specialization requirements; transfer credit for these requirements may be accepted, but only under the conditions stated above.
+No course can satisfy two requirements.
+Transfer credit for these requirements may be accepted, but only under the conditions stated above.